ibrezac/puppet-nslcd/README.markdown

 	inclue nslcd

 However, to be of any use its necessary to configure the LDAP service that should be queried.
+The following example configures authentication to Active Directory over LDAPS:

 	class { 'nslcd':
-		ldap_uri         => 'ldap://my.server.com',
+		ldap_uri         => 'ldaps://my.server.com',
 		ldap_base        => 'dc=server,dc=com',
 		ldap_binddn      => 'cn=reader,ou=users,dc=server,dc=com',
 		ldap_bindpw      => 's3cret',